 C. Overreliance on Quantifiable Data

 By focusing exclusively on monetary transactions, the concept may overlook other critical factors that influence an organization’s success or risk profile.
+This can cause decision-makers to miss key insights derived from qualitative data, such as employee engagement or brand loyalty.

 6. Applications of the Money Measurement Concept